LuckyBOYZ/RegexDataGenerator/README.md

 - [ ] Adding `Dockerfile`
 - [ ] Adding possibility to use name of `Special Input Data` but like a typical regex
-- [ ] Creating UI and API for using app through a browser
+- [ ] Creating UI and API for using application in the browser

-- kiedy jest sam pipe podany do argumentu
-- kiedy jest parametr ale jest on tylko znakiem =